 - Common Health Problems or Complications in Pregnancy

 - Cloth Diapers

 - Babies With Special Needs

 Giving Birth Naturally: Learn about the most popular natural vaginal childbirth methods, including Hypnobirthing, The Bradley Method, and Lamaze.
-This natural birth website provides overviews of each.
+This natural birth guide website provides overviews of each.

 Mother’s Advocate Blog: This article can help you know how to go about choosing the right childbirth education for you, what classes should cover, checking for certification, etc. It is written by a birth educator, but does not steer the reader toward any specific type of class, only providing information on how to choose one for yourself.

 Kindred Bravely: This natural birth guide gives a good overview of four of the most popular types of childbirth classes and a brief overview of the philosophy and methods of each.

 Kopa Birth: The author of this blog is me, Katie Griffin!
 I’m a Registered Nurse, Lamaze Certified Educator, and mom of 7.
 In addition to the blog, I offer online childbirth classes for natural hospital birth.